UTT-Connole/class-api-IT4200-2024-fall/README.md

 # How to use the Travel Randomizer Endpoint
 Go to http://127.0.0.1:5000/travel to be given a randomly chosen travel destination!

+# How to use Marathon Facts Endpoint
+Go to http://127.0.0.1:5000/marathonFacts to learn a random fact about marathons!

 ## Contributors: